A “Prayer of Saint Ephrem the Syrian (306-373)”: actually an excerpt from Ephraem Graecus, CPG 4085

 Also, since many of the manuscripts are online, we get to look at two critical texts and three manuscripts, and second-guess the editors!
 But I do apologise for its length!

-I suspect this post might interest people involved in that controversy, so I have tried to avoid jargon and explain my terms, so that any interested reader can follow the discussion.
+I suspect that this post might interest people involved in that controversy, so I have tried to avoid jargon and explain my terms, so that any interested reader can follow the discussion.
 If I have failed at any point, please let me know through the comments.

 Title of the work